-The Minneapolis/St. Paul area is also considered a safe place to live, but every neighborhood has different crime rates and different risks associated with it.
+The Minneapolis/St. Paul area is considered a safe place to live, but every neighborhood has different crime rates and different risks associated with it.
 To learn more about safety in a specific neighborhood and to get statistics related to safety in the Twin Cities area (Minneapolis and St. Paul),you can visit the Police Department section of the City of Minneapolis website.

 Another valuable resource is your neighborhood’s Community Association.
 Each neighborhood has a Community Association and generally each association has a website.

 As a large urban area, the Twin Cities is not free from crime.
 Generally, crimes occur after 10:30 at night.
 They also tend to occur in certain neighborhoods and around areas where alcohol is served.
-Being intoxicated can both raise the risk of either being a victim of a crime or being involved in an accident, and it impairs one’s ability to observe and be aware of the surroundings.
+Being intoxicated can both raise the risk of being a victim of a crime or being involved in an accident, and it impairs one’s ability to observe and be aware of the surroundings.

 You can take some simple precautions to keep yourself and your belongings safe while you are living here.
 Trust your instincts regarding people and places, and don’t be afraid to ask for help.

-If you feel you are in danger or require emergency/police help, notify the police by calling 911.
-If you are ever in a situation that requires emergency or police help you can simply dial 9-1-1 on any phone.
-Your call will be dealt with by a dispatcher who will send the necessary help to you (police, ambulance, or firefighters).
+If you feel you are in danger or require emergency/police help, notify the police by calling 9-1-1 on any phone.
+Your call will be directed to a 911 dispatcher who will send the necessary help to you (police, ambulance, or firefighters).

-The emergency number 9-1-1 is for emergency use only and should not be use in non-emergency situations.
+9-1-1 is for use in emergency situations only, and it should not be use in non-emergency situations.
 If you are calling for non-emergency events you could be holding up the phone line for someone who is actually hurt or needs help.
-Some reasons to call 9-1-1:
+Reasons to call 9-1-1 include:

 - Report a fire

 - Report a car accident

 - Call for help because of an injury/medical emergency

 - Report a crime, especially one in progress